WHAT IS ADEOID & TONSIL SURGERY?

 Adults presenting with tonsillitis are a very different situation.
 Tonsillitis in adults presents much the same as kids, but the implications and interruption of normal life are much more significant.
 The presentation is much the same: sore throat, fevers, sweat, days off work or study, and this happening repeatedly.
 After repeated attacks many adults report ‘always feeling tired’, a ‘nagging sore throat’, ‘always feeling down or depressed’, or ‘the antibiotics just don’t work any more’.

-Most adults who visit our clinic with tonsillitis are keen for a solution to the problem, and tonsillectomy provides this solution.
+Most adults who visit our clinic with tonsillitis are keen for a solution to the problem, and tonsillectomy can potentiall provide this solution.

-Tonsillectomy in adults is safe, successful and solves the problem forever.
+Tonsillectomy in adults solves the problem of tonsillitis forever.
 Surgery requires a general anaesthetic, a night in hospital and generally a week off work.
-Post operatively, tonsillectomy can be painful, but with careful analgesia, this is managed well and patients invariably are delighted with ‘life without tonsils’!
+Post operatively, tonsillectomy can be painful, but is better tolerated with careful analgesia management.

 Tonsils can also cause concern in adults in patients who snore, who smoke, and if there is asymmetry between both sides.
 Often tonsils are the cause of bad breath too.